Tait Communications

-Tait Communications is a multinational radio communications company with headquarters based in Christchurch, New Zealand.
+Tait Communications is a New Zealand radio communications company founded in 1969 by Sir Angus Tait.
 The company has offices in 17 countries and employs 869 staff (2011).
 Tait develops voice and data radio technologies, exporting about 95% of products from its Christchurch manufacturing base.
-Customers include London Buses, Country Fire Authority and Basin Electric Power Cooperative.
+Customers include the New Zealand Police, London Buses, Country Fire Authority and Basin Electric Power Cooperative.
 Competitors include Motorola, Harris Corporation, E.F.
 Johnson Company, Raytheon, HYT, Selex and EMC spa.

 History

 Tait Limited (trading as Tait Communications and formerly known as Tait Electronics Ltd) was founded in 1969 by New Zealand electronics innovator and businessman Sir Angus Tait, KNZM, OBE.
 The company's founding staff of 12 radio technologists produced the first generation of all-transistor mobile radios in New Zealand.